CalabreseLab/protocols/computational/GCP_seekr_protocol.md

 Once things have been configured, restart the apache server.
 I'm not sure which command works, but it's one of:

 ```
+sudo systemctl restart apache2 #This one seems to work best
 sudo apachectl restart
 sudo service apache2 restart
-sudo systemctl restart apache2
 ```

 ## Checking Error files

 Errors get logged to a couple places.
-Apache errors go to:
+Apache errors usually go to:

 ```
 /var/log/apache2/error.log
 ```

+But this file gets rotated and backed up, so it's worth checking the whole folder as well.
 And errors from the seekr app can be found at:

 ```